stephaneworkspace/libswe-sys/README.md

 --example debug

 # Version
+0.1.17
+* Add one enum for angle in house (Asc/Fc/Desc/Mc/Nothing)

 0.1.16
 * Change in exemple, add whole signs ..°..'.."
 * Fields objects in sweconst are public now